Meltdown Support Calgary

 When your child explodes over something small, maybe a snack that's the wrong colour, a transition that wasn't announced, a sibling who looked at them funny, it's easy to feel like they're being manipulative or dramatic.
 They're not.

 What's actually happening is that your child's emotional brain has been flooded, and the thinking part of their brain has temporarily gone offline.
 In that moment, they genuinely cannot reason, respond to logic, or control what comes out.
-The meltdown isn't a choice; it's a system overload.
+The meltdown isn't a choice, it's a system failure.

 The good news is that emotional regulation isn't a fixed trait.
-It's a set of skills - and like all skills, it can be taught, practised, and strengthened.
-Children who struggle with big emotions just haven't had the chance to build the internal toolkit they need yet.
+It's a set of skills, and like all skills, it can be taught, practised, and strengthened.
+Children who struggle with big emotions aren't broken.
+They just haven't had the chance to build the internal toolkit they need yet.
 That's exactly what therapy helps with.

 Many parents tell us they've been walking on eggshells for months or years - managing every situation to avoid a meltdown, exhausted and unsure what to try next.
 If that's you, you're not alone, and there is a way through!